-Most of our users need and desire access to only the MC.
-This is accessible via GPS and other time transfer modes.
-Other users are interested in UTC, and for those we make predictions of UTC - UTC (USNO) available on our Web pages.
+Most of our users need and desire access to only to UTC(USNO), which is accessible via GPS and other time transfer modes.
+Other users are interested in UTC, and for those we make predictions of UTC - UTC (USNO) available on the Web pages.
 The Web pages also provide the information needed for users who are interested in using the MC to measure absolute frequency.
 For those users interested mostly in frequency stability, we have made available the difference between the MC and the maser mean using anonymous ftp.